chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-08-26-Engineer-Data-in-Google-Cloud-Challenge-Lab.md

    syntax: true
 ---

-In this article, we will go through the lab **GSP327** _[Engineer Data in Google Cloud: Challenge Lab](https://www.qwiklabs.com/focuses/12379?parent=catalog)_, which is labeled as an [expert-level](https://www.qwiklabs.com/quests/132) exercise.
+In this article, we will go through the lab **GSP327** _[Engineer Data in Google Cloud: Challenge Lab](https://www.qwiklabs.com/focuses/12379?parent=catalog)_, which is an [expert-level](https://www.qwiklabs.com/quests/132) exercise on Qwiklabs.
 You will practice the skills and knowledge to build a prediction model of taxi fares using machine learning with BigQuery.

 **The challenge contains 6 required tasks:**